Samuel B. Mosher: Flying Tiger Line and other non-oil businesses

-Signal also backed Davies's successful bid privatizing American President Lines (APL) shipping company in 1952.
+Signal also backed Ralph Davies's successful bid to privatize the American President Lines (APL) shipping company in 1952.

-Between 1958 and 1959 Signal quickly merged with three other oil companies, emerging as a fully integrated oil company including a petrochemical business.
-Also in 1957, Signal bought the businesses of Laura Scudder, selling them on to Pet Milk Co. in 1962.
+In 1957, Signal bought the businesses of Laura Scudder, selling them on to Pet Milk Co. in 1962.

 In 1963, following the death of its founder, Los Angeles aerospace company Garrett AiResearch was the object of a hostile takeover by Curtiss-Wright, and Signal stepped in to buy Garrett, closing the deal in January 1964.
 In 1966 Signal attempted to buy Douglas Aircraft, losing to McDonnell Aircraft Corporation, but purchased Mack Trucks, as well as an Arizona bank in 1967.

 Personal life

 Mosher was married three times and had a daughter.
 He was a member of the University of California Board of Regents, a trustee of Occidental College, a director of Ducks Unlimited and member of many other clubs and organizations.